-Employers are required to make fair accommodations.
-They are not required to provide an employee's desired accommodations; instead, they must provide accommodations that do not impose an unnecessary burden on the employer's finances and/or workplace operations.
+Employers are required to make reasonable accommodations in the state of California.
+They are not required to provide an employee's desired accommodations; instead, they must provide accommodations that do not unnecessarily burden the employer's finances and/or workplace operations.
 The size and economic ability of the employer and the cost, difficulty, and disruption associated with the accommodation are all factors in determining whether an accommodation is appropriate or puts unnecessary hardship on the employer.

 Employees are therefore obligated to participate in the good faith accommodation phase.
 To that end, as part of the fair accommodation process, an employer may request medical certification of the employee's condition and any attempt to consult with the employee's medical providers to decide what would be an appropriate accommodation.
 Employees who refuse to participate in a good-faith interactive procedure and are fired as a result have no right to compensation.

 If there is a breakdown in the interactive phase that results in discharge or demotion, the courts investigate who is to blame.
-As a result, in any situation where you engage as part of an accommodation phase, it is important to record your involvement in writing.
+As a result, it is important to record your involvement in writing in any situation where you engage as part of an accommodation phase.
 Your boss or HR should receive a copy of this documentation.

 Employers are prohibited from discriminating against existing or prospective workers because of a disability.
 They do not inquire about your disability as part of a pre-employment questionnaire.
 If you've been offered a job, an employer will ask if you need any special accommodations.

 If your condition poses a legitimate health risk to others, an employer can refuse to hire you or terminate your employment.
 It has been deemed legal to ban epileptics that suffer seizures from running buses, trains, and other vehicles because of legitimate health risks.
 These dangers, on the other hand, must be real and not only hypothetical.